oscarlao/ABC_DL/README.md

 We have included a pdf manual describing the steps to conduct the analyses that we proposed in that paper.
 In order to exemplify how to run the ABC-DL, we have included a step-by-step example for the comparison of two models that include archaic samples and archaic introgression.

 Please, refer to manual.pdf and contact oscar.lao@cnag.crg.eu in case of any doubt/problem.

+Organization of the project:

+Manual ABC_DL.pdf The manual explaining how to develop the JAVA pipeline and to conduct the ABC analyses. abcModel.R The R script to run the ABC model comparison. abcParameter.R The R script to run the ABC parameter comparison.
+ABC_DL_Example_Project A folder with the example described in the Manual.
+ABC_DL_Suite The JAVA Netbeans project including the source code. jar libraries JAVA libraries that must be imported to the ABC_DL_Suite package